sareetb/urp_ext/README.md

 # App Reporting Pack

-## Problem statement
+***
+##### Centralized platform and dashboard for Google Ads App campaign data

 Crucial information on App campaigns is scattered across various places in Google Ads UI which makes it harder to get insights into how campaign and assets perform.

-## Solution

-App Reporting Pack fetches all necessary data from Ads API and returns ready-to-use tables that show different aspects of App campaigns performance and settings.
+App Reporting Pack fetches all necessary data from Ads API and creates a centralized dashboard showing different aspects of App campaign's performance and settings.
+All data is stored in BigQuery tables that can be used for any other need the client might have.

-Key pillars of App Reporting Pack:

-*   Deep Dive Performance Analysis
-*   Creatives Insights
-*   Campaign Debugging

-## Deliverable
+## Deliverables

+1. A centralized dashboard with deep app campaign and assets performance views
-Tables in BigQuery that are ready to be used to build a DataStudio dashboard for App Reporting Pack.
+2. The following data tables in BigQuery that can be used independently:

 * `asset_performance`
 * `creative_excellence`